-Lithium batteries are the latest technology on the battery market and bring some big ideas and changing opinions on what a battery should deliver.
-Typically, lithium's cost twice as much, with less than half the weight as a comparable AGM.
-They also have little voltage drop off across the capacity of the battery before the voltage plummets, where as an AGM battery will have predictable voltage drop off for the duration of the capacity in the battery.
-This means they each have very different characters in use, an AGM will slow as it ages, where as a lithium will be strong for its life and then drop off almost instantly.
-The higher cost of a lithium battery comes from the difficulty of manufacture of the product, not only is the material of lithium expensive to obtain, but lithium batteries should also have an inbuilt cell balancing circuit (CBC) for safety of use and charging.
-AGM batteries are the premium of lead-acid design refined over years of research, non-spillable safety and the industry standard.
+Lithium batteries are the latest technology on the battery market.
+They bring some big ideas and changing opinions on what a battery should deliver.
+Typically, lithium batteries cost twice as much but with less than half the weight as a comparable AGM.
+They also have little voltage drop off across the capacity of the battery before the voltage plummets.
+Whereas an AGM battery will have predictable voltage drop off for the duration of the battery's capacity.
+This means they each have very different characteristics in use.
+An AGM will slow as it ages, where as a lithium will be strong for its life and then drop off almost instantly.
+The higher cost of a lithium battery comes from the difficulty of manufacture of the product.
+Not only is the material of lithium expensive to obtain and manufacture.
+But lithium batteries should also contain an inbuilt cell balancing circuit (CBC) for safety of use and charging.
+Alternately, AGM batteries are the premium design of lead-acid batteries refined over years of research.
+They are simple, well understood and the industry standard.

 An often-overlooked factor is how you use the bike that you are putting the battery in.
 Is it used for more extreme scenarios than intended?
-Trail bike competition or using a street bike for track days, for these applications the bike is often outside the original parameters that the manufacture has planned for, and thought should be put to the construction.
-Is the battery you're looking at capable of extreme environments of heat and weather, or excessive vibrations?
-There are good reasons for either AGM and Lithium, but often the individual battery manufacturers that specialise in these applications will come out street in front, and some research into a battery brand or asking an expert is the best solution.
+Trail bike competition or using a street bike for track days are often outside the original manufactures design.
+Is the battery you're looking at capable of these extreme environments of heat and weather, or excessive vibrations?
+There are good reasons to choose either AGM or Lithium.
+Often, it’s the specialised individual battery manufacturers that will find the best solutions.
+Some research into a battery brand or asking an expert is the best solution.

-Alternatively, you may only use your bike for a special ride on those sunny days to tour the hills or search along the coast.
-For these bikes that spend more time at home waiting for the right moment, it is confidence you are buying so that it will not let you down.
+You also might only use your bike for a special ride on those sunny days to tour the hills or search along the coast.
+For these bikes, it is confidence you are buying so that it will not let you down.
 An AGM in conjunction with a maintenance charger is by far the best solution.
-Keeping the charge topped up to 12.6V an AGM will be ready to take you out and back home again safely while not stinging you in the wallet.
-A Lithium will do the job too with the same maintenance trickle charging but it is unlikely to give you more than twice the years that an AGM will give.
+Keeping the charge topped up to 12.6V an AGM will be ready to take you out and back home again safely, while not stinging you in the wallet.
+A Lithium will also do the job with the same charging, but it is unlikely to give you more than twice the life that an AGM will give.

 There is no simple one answer that fits everyone.
-There are many different bikes, many different applications and many different riders all wanting the best for them.
-In most cases an AGM will comfortably fill the role for any bike, it is the battery chosen by most manufacturers to fit to their products.
-Value is key, tailor your choice to how you use your motorcycle, the most expensive doesn't always last twice as long and the cheapest may lead to low life performance.
+There are many different bikes.
+Many different applications.
+And many different riders all wanting the best for them.
+In most cases an AGM will comfortably fill the role for any bike.
+It is after all, the battery chosen by most manufacturers to fit to their products.
+Value is key.
+Tailor your choice to how you use your motorcycle.
+The most expensive doesn't always last twice as long.
+The cheapest may lead to low life performance.

-One thing that both AGM and Lithium respond well to, particularly if being left for lengthy periods, is a good maintenance trickle charger.
-This cannot be understated, when not in use a trickle charge topping up any battery will lengthen its lifespan giving you more days to enjoy on a ride.
+One thing that both AGM and Lithium batteries respond well to if left for lengthy periods, is a good maintenance trickle charger.
+This cannot be understated.
+When not in use, a trickle charge topping up any battery will lengthen its lifespan.
+And that gives you more days to enjoy a ride.